Peter Lim's son named as new president of Valencia football club

 In October last year, Singapore police issued a stern warning to a Spanish couple, whose passports were initially impounded, amid police investigations into their protests against Valencia's owner.

-Valencia fans have questioned several decisions made by the football club's management, including the selling of star players, the sacking of coaches and plans to build a new stadium.
+In the last few seasons, Valencia fans have questioned several decisions made by the football club's management, including the selling of star players, the sacking of several head coaches and plans to build a new stadium.

 The team is currently languishing in 18th place in the Spanish top flight and in danger of relegation.